dwsdolce/acompas/README.md

 #### Setup

-You must first install Oracle's Java JDK 8 and set the JAVA_HOME environment variable in your shell.
+You must first install Oracle's Java 17 JDK and set the JAVA_HOME environment variable in your shell.
+Instructions for Ubuntu [here](https://www.rosehosting.com/blog/how-to-install-java-17-lts-on-ubuntu-20-04/)

 Furthermore, you need to install Google's Android Studio (get it [here](https://developer.android.com/studio)).
 Install the SDK from Android